BOARD OF ADVISORS

 Julie Dash (She broke through racial and gender boundaries with her Sundance award-winning film (Best Cinematography) Daughters of the Dust (filmed in Beaufort, SC), and she became the first African American woman to have a wide theatrical release of her feature film.
 In 2004, The Library of Congress placed Daughters of the Dust in the National Film Registry where it joins a select group of American films preserved and protected as national treasures; Dash is the only African American woman with a feature film that has been inducted into the National Film Registry.
 She serves currently as the Distinguished Professor of Cinema, Television and Emerging Media (CTEMS) at Morehouse College.
 She has written and directed for CBS, BET, ENCORE STARZ, SHOWTIME, MTV Movies and HBO, directing, the NAACP Image Award winning, Emmy and DGA nominated, The Rosa Parks Story, Incognito, Funny Valentines.
 Her work as a film director includes theme park, Disney's Imagineering, and museum design Brothers of the Borderland for The National Underground Railroad Freedom Center Museum.

-Jonathan Flora ( Award-winning producer with Walt Disney Studios Home Entertainment), also directing commercials, music videos, and most recently a series of PSAs addressing Military Suicide Prevention.
+Jonathan Flora ( Award-winning producer, formerly with Walt Disney Studios Home Entertainment), also directing commercials, music videos, and most recently a series of PSAs addressing Military Suicide Prevention.
 He is the Director/Producer of the Award Winning Documentary, "Lt.
 Dan Band: For The Common Good" featuring Academy Award Nominated Actor Gary Sinise with appearances by Robert Duvall, Jon Voight, and more.
 In 2011, he received the inaugural Santini Patriot Spirit Award from the Beaufort International Film Festival, which presented to a filmmaker whose work honors American veterans or their families.
 He currently serves as the President/Partner of Lamplight Entertainment.

 Eugene Gearty (sound engineer).
 He was nominated for an Academy Award in the category of Best Sound for the film Gangs of New York.
 He has worked on over 80 films since 1983.
 He won an Oscar for Best Sound for his work on Martin Scorsese's Hugo and was also nominated for an Oscar for the movie Life of Pi.
 He won an Emmy for Boardwalk Empire.